 The Drifter looked around the 1950s retro-styled diner, casing the scene.
 He knew all the customers, though he had never met any of them before.
 Like a Shakespeare play, diner to diner, across the country, the names and faces changed, but the characters stayed the same.

-Walking the floor from table to table was the divorced middle-aged waitress.
+A divorced middle-aged waitress walked the floor from table to table.
 Behind the counter in the kitchen was the owner who doubled as the cook and knew each customer by name.
-In a booth by the jukebox was the high school quarterback on a date with the head cheerleader.
-Sitting at the counter was the town drunk with his best friend Jack Daniels and a shot glass.
-At a table for five sat the model family enjoying their one night a week when the wife didn’t have to cook dinner for her husband and three children, ages twelve, ten, and eight.
-The only cliche missing from the scene was the policeman on break, drinking coffee with a slice of apple pie, though his absence was just fine by the Drifter.
+The high school quarterback on a date with the head cheerleader sat in a booth by the jukebox.
+The town drunk sat at the counter with his best friend, Jack Daniels, and a shot glass.
+At a table for five sat the model nuclear family enjoying their one night a week when the wife didn’t have to cook dinner for her husband and three children, ages twelve, ten, and eight.
+The only cliche missing from the scene was the policeman on break, drinking coffee with a slice of apple pie, though his absence was just fine for the Drifter.

 “What’s your name, honey?” asked the waitress.

 The Drifter ignored their attempts at chit-chat and finished his meal in silence.
 He always kept a low profile, not wanting any of the townsfolk to remember his face or name.
 For dessert, he drank another beer as the waitress tore his bill from her pad and placed it on the counter.

 The Drifter reached into his pocket, but instead of his wallet, pulled out his Colt revolver.
 “Empty the register,” he said, aiming the silver barrel at the waitress’s apron.

 “You picked the wrong town, boy.”
 The drunk cackled with laughter.